 Calling all SCAD students!
-Enter up to three artists' books and have a chance to win purchase prizes, your book added to the Artists' Book Collection, and a spot in a juried exhibition!
+Enter up to three artists' books and have a chance to win purchase prizes, your book added to the Artists' Book Collection, and a spot in a juried exhibition.

 What is an artists' book and what can I enter?
 An artists' book is a work of art that utilizes, challenges, defies, references, or embraces the book as a mode of artistic expression.
 It can be sculptural, traditional; textual, visual; personal, political; drawn, sewn; conceptual or literal.
 If you can make a successful argument in your artist statement* that your work is a book, it will compete!
 We are looking for fine press, performative, altered, and object books.
 Scrolls, pop-ups, zines, comics, hardback, paperback, perfect bound, and unbound books are all welcome.
 Categories will be dictated by entries received.
-This list is not inclusive!
+This list is not exhaustive!

 Requirements: Please fill out BOTH forms on this page to enter your book(s).